- Sian Sullivan

 Future Pasts exhibition curated in Namibia

-Swakopmund residents from Sesfontein visiting our research exhibition on 15 June 2019 - at left of the image are Future Pasts researchers Mike Hannis, Sian Sullivan & Welhemina Suro Ganuses.
+Swakopmund residents from Sesfontein visiting our research exhibition on 15 June 2019.
+Back left are Future Pasts researchers Mike Hannis, Sian Sullivan & Welhemina Suro Ganuses.

 In the first half of June 2019, Welhemina Suro Ganuses, Mike Hannis and I were able to make real our dream to show an exhibition of work from the Future Pasts research project in Namibia.